eclypse-tms/PanelView/README.md

 ```
 // define a custom panel to refer to it by its name
 extension Panel {
+  // this panel is the primary view
+  public static var main: Panel {
+    return Panel(index: 0, tag: "main")
+  }

+  // this panel appears to the left of the center view
   public static var fileExplorer: Panel {
-    // this panel will appear to the left of the central view
     return Panel(index: -1, tag: "fileExplorer")
   }
 }

-// then use its name instead of its index
+// then use their name instead of their index
+let vcCentral = CentralViewController()
+panelView.show(viewController: vcCentral, for: .main)

 let feVC = FileExplorerViewController()
 panelView.show(viewController: feVC, for: .fileExplorer)
 ```